Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 where $\theta$ is the angle between the dipole moment and vector ${\bm r}-{\bm r}_i$.
 Here, $c_{\rm dd}$ can take both positive and negative values by using a fast rotating field (see Sec.~\ref{sec:dipole_tunability}).
-By changing the depth of an optical lattice, the transverse confinement, and the orientation of the dipoles, $t$, $U_0$, and $\{U_{\rm dd}^{ij}\}$ can be tuned independently.
+Furthermore, $t$, $U_0$, and $\{U_{\rm dd}^{ij}\}$ can be tuned independently by changing the depth of an optical lattice, the longitudinal confinement (for a 2D lattice), and the orientation of the dipoles.

 Let us begin by reviewing the case of $U_{\rm dd}^{ij}=0$, i.e., the on-site Bose-Hubbard model.
 At $t=0$ and commensurate filling, i.e., the average number of particles per site is an integer $n$, the interaction energy is minimized by populating every lattice site with exactly $n$ atoms; therefore, the Mott insulator (MI) phase is realized.
 The energy cost required to create a particle-hole excitation in the MI phase is $U_0$ (on-site interaction energy), and therefore, the MI state is gapped and incompressible.
 On the other hand, for nonzero $t$, the kinetic energy favors particle hopping.
 When $t$ is sufficiently large to overcome the interaction-energy cost ($\sim U_0$), the system undergoes a phase transition to the superfluid (SF) phase that is gapless and compressible.